-File Weights Description rwe01 to rwe30 Cross-section enumerated person population replicate weights. rwlne01 to rwlne30 Longitudinal enumerated person population replicate weights Responding Person File hhwtrp The responding person weight is the cross-section population weight for all people who responded in the relevant wave (i.e. they provided a personal interview).
+File Weights Description elnwte This longitudinal enumerated person weight is the longitudinal population weight for all people who were enumerated (i.e. in responding households) in each of waves 1 through 5.
+This weight applies to children, non-respondents, intermittent respondents, and full respondents in responding households. rwe01 to rwe30 Cross-section enumerated person population replicate weights. rwlne01 to rwlne30 Longitudinal enumerated person population replicate weights Responding Person File hhwtrp The responding person weight is the cross-section population weight for all people who responded in the relevant wave (i.e. they provided a personal interview).
 The sum of these responding person weights for wave 4 is 15.8 million. hhwtrps This is the cross-section responding person population weight rescaled to sum to the number of responding persons in the relevant wave (i.e. 12,408 in wave 4).
-Use this weight when the statistical package requires the sum of the weights to be the sample size. blnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in both of waves 1 and 2. clnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in each of waves 1, 2 and 3. dlnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in each of waves 1, 2, 3 and 4. rwrp01 to rwrp30 Cross-sectional responding person population replicate weights rwlnr01 to rwlnr30 Longitudinal responding person population replicate weights.
+Use this weight when the statistical package requires the sum of the weights to be the sample size. blnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in both of waves 1 and 2. clnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in each of waves 1, 2 and 3. dlnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in each of waves 1 through 4. elnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) in each of waves 1 through 5. rwrp01 to rwrp30 Cross-sectional responding person population replicate weights rwlnr01 to rwlnr30 Longitudinal responding person population replicate weights.